NVIDIA/NeMo-Aligner/docs/user-guide-experimental/self_rewarding.rst

       export NVTE_FLASH_ATTN=0
       export NVTE_FUSED_ATTN=0

-Additionally, TransformerEngine is non-deterministic by default, meaning subsequent runs of SPIN using identical parameters will produce different results, which is not ideal for parameter perturbation.
+Additionally, TransformerEngine is non-deterministic by default, meaning subsequent runs of Self-Rewarding using identical parameters will produce different results, which is not ideal for parameter perturbation.
 Helpfully, TransformerEngine exposes a flag to set if you want to guarantee deterministic training runs:

 .. code-block:: bash